 If you’re planning on using a guiding service, you can likely get gear from the company.
 When you book your tour, ask about what is provided and what you need to bring yourself.
 Guided tours are a great option for less experienced campers.

-Further Tips for Flying With Your Camping Gear
+Further Tips for Flying With Camping Gear

-Flying with your camping gear doesn’t have to be much different from taking a flight with normal luggage.
+Traveling with your camping gear doesn’t have to be much different from taking a flight with normal luggage.
 Here are a few more tips to consider.

 - Know the Size Requirements – Research your airline’s size and weight requirements.
 You could be stuck with a baggage fee if your bag exceeds these measurements.